matrix-org/synapse/docs/federate.md

 If you are using a reverse proxy for all of your TLS traffic, then you can set `no_tls: True`.
-In that case, the only reason Synapse needs the certificate is to populate a legacy 'tls_fingerprints' field in the federation API.
+In that case, the only reason Synapse needs the certificate is to populate a legacy `tls_fingerprints` field in the federation API.
 This is ignored by Synapse 0.99.0 and later, and the only time pre-0.99 Synapses will check it is when attempting to fetch the server keys - and generally this is delegated via `matrix.org`, which is on 0.99.0.